-We expect transactions costs to depend in reality on the form of media ownership.
-State-owned media seem likely to have the lowest transaction costs (unless they have a governance structure that guarantees actual independence such as quasi-independent news organizations like the BBC).
+We expect transaction costs to depend in reality on the form of media ownership.
+Stateowned media seem likely to have the lowest transaction costs (unless they have a governance structure that guarantees actual independence such as quasi-independent news organizations like the BBC).
 Privately owned media are most likely to receive benefits if their owners (families, trade unions, industrial groups, etc.) have homogeneous interests.
-Cross-ownership of the media with other activities may be important too.
-For example, a broadcaster with diverse business interests may receive transfers through policy choices that are favorable to their non-media interests.
-We would expect independently-owned media to be more expensive to influence than media that are part of larger groups.
+Cross-ownership of the media with other activities may also be important.
+For example, a broadcaster with diverse business interests may receive transfers through policy choices that are favorable to its nonmedia interests.
+We would expect independently owned media to be more expensive to influence than media that are part of larger groups.
 Other things being equal, widely held private media are the hardest to influence.
 We might also expect media to be more independent when owned by foreign nationals who are less beholden to the government.